MatteoSchiavinato/manticore/README.md

 `--reads`<br/>
 SPACE-separated list of paired-end read files.
 Each SPACE should separate reads from different parents, while the two read files (R1 and R2) of the same parent should be separated by a COMMA (without a following space).
 An example is provided here: Par_1.R1.fq,Par_1.R2.fq Par_2.R1.fq,Par_2.R2.fq
+In case of single-end reads, ignore the comma separation and only provide the two parental file separated by a space.
 [mandatory]

+`--reads-type`<br/>
+Specify either 'SE' or 'PE' depending on if your reads are single-end or paired-end, respectively.
+[PE]

 `--names`<br/>
 SPACE-separated list of names to be attributed to the parental reads listed in `--reads`.
 The order of the names has to be the same of `--reads` (i.e. first name will be assigned to first pair of reads, and so on).